Public Policy: Disability Advocacy in Missouri

 Call to Action: Please contact your House member in support of HCS HBs 971 & 970.

-For more information on our disability advocacy in Missouri, contact Jeanette Mott Oxford at joxford@paraquad.org, 314-289-4303.
+For more information on our disability advocacy in Missouri, contact Earl Simms at esimms@paraquad.org, 314-289-4303.